-What an IRAs Is for and How It Works
+What an IRA Is for and How It Works

 When you stop working, you’ll still need to pay for food, housing, and other expenses, but where does the money come from if you’re no longer working?
 There are several potential sources of retirement income, including Social Security benefits and pension income from a former employer.
 However, you can also save money on your own using personal accounts or an employer-sponsored plan like a 401(k) or 403(b).

 An individual retirement account (IRA) is an account with tax features that help individuals save for retirement expenses.
 Also known as an individual retirement arrangement, these accounts can hold the retirement savings from several sources, including contributions that the individual makes to the account and savings that originally came from an employer-sponsored retirement plan.

 Types of IRAs

 An IRA is a type of account that may look like any other account (such as your taxable brokerage account or a bank account).
 But certain tax features make retirement accounts different from other kinds of accounts.
 Lawmakers have designed these accounts to promote retirement savings, so there are potential benefits to using the accounts—and there are restrictions to discourage early withdrawals.

 There are two types of IRAs, and taxes are handled differently on each one.
 Before you choose which type of IRA to use or make a contribution, discuss your goals and your situation with a tax professional.